MorganBat/pi-marketplace/README.md

 - A listing ```belongs_to``` a user

 A user can have zero listings, one listing or many listings.
 A listing can only belong to one user, and through the ```dependent: :destroy``` relationship if a user is deleted, the associated listings are deleted too.
 This prevents orphaned records in the database.
 The Foreign keys column is used to link the listings and users to each other.

+Additionally a User may upload an image to associate with a listing.

 ### R19 - Provide your database schema design